PietroAvolio/Building-Gstreamer-Raspberry-Pi-With-SRT-Support/README.md

 ### Gstreamer

 ### Raspicam Src
-I found [This plugin for natively using the raspicam inside a gstreamer pipeline](https://github.com/thaytan/gst-rpicamsrc) extremely usefull.
+I found [this plugin for natively using the raspicam inside a gstreamer pipeline](https://github.com/thaytan/gst-rpicamsrc) extremely usefull.

 Here's how to install it:
 ```bash